yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 $ gedit .env
 {{< / highlight >}}

-That's it for setup!
+That's it for setting up!
 We're done the hard part :)

 ## Run Sim
 To start the sim run